Genesis 12

 16And he entreated Abram well for her sake: and he had sheep, and oxen, and he asses, and menservants, and maidservants, and she asses, and camels.
 17And the LORD plagued Pharaoh and his house with great plagues because of Sarai Abram’s wife.
 18And Pharaoh called Abram, and said, What is this that thou hast done unto me? why didst thou not tell me that she was thy wife?
 19Why saidst thou, She is my sister? so I might have taken her to me to wife: now therefore behold thy wife, take her, and go thy way.
 20And Pharaoh commanded his men concerning him: and they sent him away, and his wife, and all that he had.

 The scheme appears to work - for a moment.
 Pharaoh treats Abram well for her sake, and Abram grows rich in livestock and servants, his wealth gained at the cost of his wife.
 But the promise of Genesis 12:3 is already in force: And the LORD plagued Pharaoh and his house with great plagues because of Sarai Abram's wife.
-God Himself intervenes to pry Sarai loose before the worst can happen, and it is the pagan king, not the man of faith, who ends up speaking the language of conscience: What is this that thou hast done unto me? why didst thou not tell me that she was thy wife?
-The rebuke stings precisely because it is just, and it comes from Pharaoh's lips rather than Abram's.
-Abram is given no speech in reply; he is simply sent away - they sent him away, and his wife, and all that he had.
-He leaves Egypt with Sarai restored and his life intact, but with his silence hanging over the scene.
-What saved the promise was not Abram's cleverness; his cleverness nearly forfeited it.
-What saved it was the LORD.
+God Himself intervenes to pry Sarai loose before the worst can happen, and the rebuke comes from Pharaoh's lips: What is this that thou hast done unto me? why didst thou not tell me that she was thy wife?
+The rebuke stings precisely because it is just.

 Where this echoes in Scripture